guettli/git-tips/README.md

 # Create a new branch.
 Give it a better name than "my-branch" :-)
 git switch -c my-branch

-# Now do you changes
+# Now make your changes

-# Commit all changes you did.
+# See what changed
+git status

+# Commit your work to the **local** Git history.
 git commit .

-# Now your changes are in your **local** git history.

-# Push your changes to the central git repo (origin by default)
+# Push your changes to the central Git repo (origin by default)
 # This command will fail:
-# fatal: The current branch my-branc has no upstream branch.
+# fatal: The current branch my-branch has no upstream branch.
 git push

-# Copy and past the command which you see in the error message.
-# No need to remember the argument :-)
-git push --set-upstream origin fooo

-# The push should be successfull, and it is likely that your
+# The push should be successful, and your Git hosting provider
-# Git hosting provider shows you a message to easily create a PR:
+# will likely show you a message with a URL to create a PR:
 # remote: Create a pull request for 'my-branch' on GitHub by visiting:
 # remote:      https://github.com/example/some-repo/pull/new/my-branch

-# Open the URL, create the PR via web UI.
-# done
 ```

 ## `git diff` via Pager, not IDE